ensody/ReactiveState-Kotlin/README.md

 An easy to understand reactive state management solution for Kotlin and Android.

+ReactiveState-Kotlin provides you with the foundation for automatically correct and simple code:

+* reactive programming: everything is recomputed/updated automatically based on straightforward code
+* demand-driven programming: resource-consuming computations and values are allocated on-demand and disposed when not needed
+* event handling: simple events based on interfaces (more composable and less boilerplaty than sealed classes)
+* automatic error handling: no more forgotten try-catch or copy-pasted error handling logic all over the place
+* automatic cleanup/dispose logic (e.g. dispose something once a `CoroutineScope` is canceled)
+* coroutine-based unit tests: worry no more about `CoroutineDispatcher`s
+* lifecycle handling (esp.
+Android)
+* state restoration (esp.
+Android)

 This library is split into separate modules for Kotlin (`core` and `core-test`) and Android (`reactivestate`).

 ## Installation